Ashley-Sands/GAM701/docs/entries/journal_3.md

 Belman and Flanagan further build on this principle by giving an example about assisting peers at risk of suicide in non-player characters (NPCs).
 They continue by suggesting that it is important that the behaviours are modelled accurately which could be a discouraging task to undertake.
 However, within student projects they often fallback on iconic representations rather than realistic behaviours, for example, a thunderstorm hover over the head of a suicidal NPCs head, which can be a useful representation in video games.
 However, it should be decided on a case-by-case basis whether an iconic or true-to-life representation is appropriate given the projects goals.

-In my opinion 'This War of Mine' [[3](#c3)][fig. 4][fig, 5] is an fantastic example of a true-to-life representation of depression.
+In my opinion ['This War of Mine'](https://www.thiswarofmine.com/)[fig. 4][fig, 5] is an fantastic example of a true-to-life representation of depression.
 In the game you play as a group of civilians, trying to survive in a besieged city; lacking essential items such as food and medicine; in danger of being shot by snipers or raided during the night by armed bandits and given constant moral dilemmas.
 Each of these aspects contributes to the mental state of the characters, as they become sad they begin to move slower, slouch over as they walk and voice their concerns through short dialogue.
 As the characters become depressed, they become almost unplayable, they refuse to participate in any activity and often remain in their beds for the entire day.
 It up to the player to instruct the remaining civilians to comfort, encourage and nurture them back to health.
 All of this can cause the player to feel a great deal of empathy and when things are going horrible wrong it can even cause a state of helplessness.

 <p style="text-align: center;">
 <img src="../resources/j3-ThisWarOfMineLogo.jpg" style="margin-left: auto; margin-right: auto; width: 50%" >